-Since sharing my game at a local event I feel much more motivated and confident about my work.
+Since sharing my game at my local indie game community event I feel much more motivated and confident about my work.
 I’ve realized game development is a type of creative coding, so I’m not writing myself off anymore.
 I made connections with other developers.
 Now I feel like there is an actual community out there that cares about what I am doing.
 Those of us developers making games on our own really need this.
 We don’t have a lot of people to share our stuff with.
-Submitting our games to local events is the best thing we can possibly do.
+Submitting our games to the local indie game community is the best thing we can possibly do.

 I hope you take my advice and submit your game to a local event!
 If you’re wondering where to start finding local game showcases and events, start by checking out your local chapter of IGDA or searching meetups.com.
 If you want to read more about the game I featured at the event, there is an older post I wrote on the subject here.